-The special session entitled Surveying & Maritime Internet of Things Education (SMITE 2020) is a forum that will share ideas, projects, researches results, models, experiences, etc. associated with Maritime & Surveyor IoT applications.
-The session will be held in L'Aquila (Italy) as the part of the 17th International Symposium Distributed Computing and Artificial Intelligence 2020 (http://www.dcai-conference.net/)
+The special session entitled Surveying & Maritime Internet of Things Education (SMITE 2023) is a forum that will share ideas, projects, researches results, models, experiences, etc. associated with Maritime & Surveyor IoT applications.
+The session will be held in Salamanca (Spain) as the part of the 20th International Symposium Distributed Computing and Artificial Intelligence 2023 (http://www.dcai-conference.net/)

 The Internet of Things (IoT) is a network of physical “smart” devices (applicable in vessels, vehicles, buildings, factories etc.) embedded with electronics, software, sensors, actuators, that allow interconnectivity between these devices & data exchange.
 Over the past 5 years this new technology has grown rapidly and has found applications ranging from people whose devices monitor health and wellness to manufacturers that utilize sensors to optimize the maintenance of equipment and protect the safety of workers.
 It is expected that by 2025, IoT may reach a total potential market impact of up to $11.1 trillion.
 Large shipping corporations are already investing heavily in enabling IoT technology solutions in their fleet to improve transparency, safety, and cost efficiency by optimising procedures, maintenance & energy efficiency.